 Vandersnick draws heavily on her experiences of moving continually from Illinois to Texas as a child to re-define identity as something that can be transient and refractory.
 She explores projections of culture, individual history, and one's physical environment through her artistic passions, skills, and technical knowledge in moving image, photography, design, and sound.

-Yan Digilov is Chief Strategist of the Firestarter Group, a non-profit organization located in Houston that focuses on social investment.
-He has a degree in economics from Rice University.
-Yan is also the co-founder of the Houston in Motion: Empowering Houston Migrant and Refugee Communities, a multi-media project that provides a window into the lives and experiences of refugee communities in Houston.
-We are in it is his first production work.
+Yan Digilov is Chief Strategist of The Firestarter Group, a non-profit located in Houston that focuses on social investment.
+He has a degree in economics and mathematics from Rice University.
+Yan is also a leader in the Houston in Motion collaboration, a multi-media project that provides a window into the lives and experiences of refugee communities in Houston.
+Coming to the US as a refugee from the former Soviet Union, he has become a powerful advocate for reform in the process of resettlement.
+Yan has a deep interest in decentralized blockchain technologies, especially as they pertain to applications for better valuing the contributions of migrant communities.
+Lessons in Seeing is his second production work.

 We are in it features visceral scenes from the everyday lives of Karla, Serges, Hussein, Nancy and Tutu.
 For all of them, Houston is their common space of struggle, pleasure, and shelter.
 For them, Houston is a second, third or even fourth city of residence, both home and metropolis of hostility.
 Here, they are safe, restless, part of a diaspora that struggles to find meaning beyond labels of foreigner, immigrant, undocumented, alien, and refugee.